sponnify/map_tournament_wiki/_tournament-info/additional-info/faq.md

 # FAQ

+{: .note }
 For technical/client-related issues not covered in this guide, please refer to the [official osu!
 Help Centre](https://osu.ppy.sh/wiki/en/Help_centre/Client).

+---

 ## Common Questions

 ### What does MAP stand for?
-MAP stands for Mapping Appreciation Project (come on guys).
+**MAP** stands for **M**apping **A**ppreciation **P**roject (come on guys).

 ### What is Double Elimination?
-If your team loses a match in the winners bracket, you'll get a second chance by moving to the losers bracket.
-However, if you lose a match in the losers bracket, you're eliminated from the tournament.
+If your team loses a match in the **winners bracket**, you'll get a second chance by moving to the **losers bracket**.
+However, if you lose a match in the losers bracket, you're *eliminated* from the tournament.

 ### When are matches played?
-All tournament matches take place between Friday 23:59 UTC and Monday 23:59 UTC on their designated weekends.
-This applies to all stages of the tournament outside of Qualifiers.
+All tournament matches take place between **Friday 23:59 UTC** and **Monday 23:59 UTC** on their designated weekends.
+This applies to *all stages* of the tournament outside of Qualifiers.

 ### When should matches be rescheduled?
-- Reschedules must be submitted before Thursday, 23:59 UTC of the match week.
-Exceptions are considered on a case-by-case basis.
+- Reschedules must be submitted before **Thursday, 23:59 UTC** of the match week
-- All scheduling must be done in UTC timezone
+- All scheduling must be done in **UTC** timezone
-- Both teams must agree to the new time
+- **Both teams** must agree to the new time
 - The new time must fall within the Friday-Monday match window
-- Exceptions are considered on a case-by-case basis
+- Exceptions are considered on a *case-by-case basis*

 ### What is the MAP Pool Rejects?

-The MAP Pool Rejects is a collection of tournament-suitable maps submitted for the tournament that were reviewed by the Pooling Team but ultimately not included in the final pools.
+The **MAP Pool Rejects** is a collection of tournament-suitable maps submitted for the tournament that were reviewed by the Pooling Team but ultimately not included in the final pools.
 These maps are recognized for their significant mapping quality but were excluded due to factors like redundancy or pool balance.

 After the Grand Finals, a Google Sheet will be released showcasing these maps with notes explaining their exclusion and searchable parameters.